Nizvan018/portfolio_nizvan/README.md

 * [react-hook-form 7.53.0](https://react-hook-form.com/)
 * [sonner 2.0.1](https://sonner.emilkowal.ski/)

+## 📜 License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+Learn how to contribute in the section below.

 ## 🤝 How to contribute

 This project is open source, so feel free to clone it, edite it and use for your own porfolio. **I would be very grateful if you include some thanks or recognition to the author (me :D)**.